hdShang/arxiv-daily/docs/cs-RO/2025-09-25/papers/250920709v1-digital-twin-guided-robot-path-planning-a-beta-bernoulli-fusion-with.md

 ---
 layout: default
-title: Digital Twin-Guided Robot Path Planning: A Beta-Bernoulli Fusion with Large Language Model as a Sensor
+title: "Digital Twin-Guided Robot Path Planning: A Beta-Bernoulli Fusion with Large Language Model as a Sensor"
 ---

 # Digital Twin-Guided Robot Path Planning: A Beta-Bernoulli Fusion with Large Language Model as a Sensor